When It Comes to Love, What Is Compromise?

 I’m keeping my fingers crossed that when I’m again at that fork in the road to either lose control or keep composure, I choose the latter.
 I hope I choose to see outside of myself and realize that my actions impact not only myself but the other person, too.
 I hope that, based on this realization, I can respond versus react.
 That, I think, is a solid way to compromise.

 As a side note: the immature way of handling things is constantly bursting into tears, playing the blame game and always wanting to be right.
 I’ve been on both sides of that fence.
-It’s lonely any way you chop it up so I’d advise not being that girl or boy.
+It’s lonely any way you chop it up so I’d advise to not be that girl or boy.
 It’s neither sexy or healthy.

 While we’re on the topic of unhealthy things, compromise can also mean “an endangering, especially of reputation; exposure to danger, suspicion, etc.”

 When I first moved to New York, I immediately started dating this manipulative piece of mildew.
-When things would go wrong, I’d tell myself it was because I wasn’t compromising.
+When things would go sour, I’d tell myself it was because I wasn’t compromising.
 I put all of the blame on myself!
-I remember an argument with a good friend where she told me I had changed since meeting this guy and I knew she didn’t mean it was a compliment.
+I remember an argument with a good friend where she told me I had changed since meeting this guy and I knew she didn’t mean it as a compliment.
 My family met him and even though they treated him with respect, I could tell that my parents were suspicious of this relationship.
 By ignoring all of the red flags in front of me, I had endangered my reputation and relationship with the people I cared most about.

 With that relationship, I thought that I was compromising even though it felt wrong.
 It always felt wrong.
 I kept saying the word “compromise” when I was actually acquiescing my right to have an opinion just to bypass an argument.
 By acquiescing, I had begun to settle.
 I was settling for less which is never okay.
 Once I broke free of that relationship, I could finally see the truth: he didn’t believe in compromise, he believed in control.
 I played my part in the insanity but as my friends tried to tell me time and time again, he was a bad dude that I needed to get away from.